UGSDW/ugsdw.github.io/together/index.md

 ![Expansion announcement](/assets/news/expansion_watching.jpg)

-UGSDW can provide a voice to student workers.
 Together, we can advocate for our common goals in a way that has not been possible before.
 We have an opportunity to fundamentally rethink the relationship between student labor and the college.
 We can make Grinnell the most unionized campus in the country, a place where democracy and fair wages are the rule rather than the exception.